OussamaMouin/STM32G0CubeAssembly/Examples/USART/TX/README.md

 ![USART TX Example](../../../Images/TX1.jpg) <!-- Replace with the correct image path if necessary -->

 ## Description
-This application controls the state of an LED (on/off) by sending a message via UART:
-- Sending `'Y'` turns the LED on.
-- Sending any other character turns the LED off.
+This application sends two characters, `'Y'` and `'N'`, over the USART2 interface at regular intervals:
+- **'Y'** is sent first, followed by a delay.
+- **'N'** is sent next, followed by another delay.

+This cycle repeats indefinitely, and the characters are transmitted to the connected Bluetooth/USART module.

 ### Wiring:
 - **Pin 1 (PB7 : USART1_RX)**: Connected to the TX pin of the Bluetooth/USART module.
 - **Power**: The Bluetooth module is powered by a 5V supply (from another board, as the STM32G0 only provides 3.3V output).
-  - In this case, the ground of both boards should be connected.
+  - The grounds of both boards must be connected together.
-- **Pin 6 (PA15)**: Connected to the LED (optional).
+- **Pin 6 (PA15)**: Connected to an optional external LED.

 ---